Methodology

 pipeline works

 ClaimHit doesn't score infringement — it surfaces candidates that may infringe.
 Every patent runs through a five-stage pipeline that adds evidence at each step.
 Candidates confirmed on a manufacturer's own page surface as Good Match.
-Candidates the AI ensemble agreed on but couldn't be independently confirmed surface as Possible Match.
+Candidates the models agreed on but couldn't be independently confirmed surface as Possible Match.

 Stage 1 · The architecture

-When you submit a patent, ClaimHit runs seven AI models in parallel — two Claude Sonnet instances, one Claude Haiku, two GPT-4o variants, DeepSeek, and Mistral.
-Each model receives the same patent claims and proposes candidates independently, with no knowledge of what the others found.
+When you submit a patent, ClaimHit runs six models in parallel — multiple frontier models from different providers, including several run in distinct configurations.
+Each model receives the same patent claims and independently proposes candidates, with no knowledge of what the others have found.
+This is the discovery step; everything they propose is verified in later stages.

 A single model producing a confident result is hard to validate — confident hallucinations look identical to confident accurate results.
 Multiple independent models converging on the same target is a qualitatively different signal.
 Independence is what makes the consensus meaningful, and where models disagree we still keep candidates so the next four stages can verify them against the open web.